-At a small distance another monument records a pivotal set of events in Byzantine History.
-It is the tombstone of the Venetian Doge Enrico Dandolo, one of the main actors responsible for the Fourth Crusade, which in 1204 caused the conquest of Constantinople and initiated a short-lived Latin Empire until 1261.
-Dandolo died in 1205 and was buried in the Hagia Sophia; the current tombstone was added in the nineteenth-century.
-It is only fitting that more or less opposite Dandolo’s grave stands a monument to the Byzantine reconquest of Constantinople in 1261.
-An exquisite mosaic of the Deesis, Jesus flanked by His mother and John the Baptist, who as humans bow and raise their hands in supplication towards Him on behalf of all humanity.
-This was a gift of emperor Michael VIII Palaiologos, the first one to return to Constantinople after two generations and the patriarch of the dynasty that ruled the empire for its last two centuries.
+Located nearby, another significant monument commemorates a crucial chapter in Byzantine history: the tombstone of the Venetian Doge Enrico Dandolo.
+Dandolo played a prominent role in the Fourth Crusade, which led to the conquest of Constantinople in 1204 and the establishment of the short-lived Latin Empire until 1261.
+Following Dandolo’s death in 1205, he was interred in the Hagia Sophia, with the current tombstone added in the nineteenth century.
+Adjacent to Dandolo’s grave stands a monument celebrating the Byzantine reconquest of Constantinople in 1261.
+This monument features an exquisite mosaic known as the Deesis, portraying Jesus alongside his mother and John the Baptist, with all three figures depicted in human form bowing and raising their hands in supplication towards Him on behalf of humanity.
+This mosaic was a gift from Emperor Michael VIII Palaiologos, marking his return to Constantinople after two generations and symbolizing the beginning of the Palaiologos dynasty’s rule over the empire for its final two centuries.